No matter what type of person we are – whether we think of ourselves as confident or insecure – almost all of us carry around self-limiting beliefs.

 One of the most powerful ways you can seize control is to put your new empowering belief to the test.
 So, if you’ve previously felt you weren’t creative enough to go to an art class, then why not go to an art class?
 If you’ve always felt too shy to ask someone out, then why not ask them out?

-Of course, it may seem scary to do something you’ve always felt you couldn’t do, so if this step feels too daunting, perhaps take smaller steps instead: you could tell yourself you’ll try the art class just for 10 minutes, or go with a friend for a confidence boost.
+Of course, it may seem scary to do something you’ve always felt you couldn’t do, so if this step feels too daunting, perhaps take smaller steps instead.
+You could tell yourself you’ll try the art class for just 10 minutes, or go with a friend for a confidence boost.
 Instead of asking someone out on a date, you could strike up a friendly conversation instead.

 It’s key to keep testing these new theories and beliefs.
 The more you test them, the more your courage will grow – and the sooner you’ll begin to unlock your full potential.